 What are Electives and Specialisation Courses?

-Specialisation Courses are more restricted and serve to dive deeply into a specific tool for use as a neuroscientific and/or cognitive researcher.
+Specialisation Courses are more restricted and dive deeply into a specific tool for use as a neuroscientific and/or cognitive researcher.
 These courses come from a shortlist and include programming, statistics, neuroimaging, linguistics and computational modelling.
 You cannot use courses from outside this shortlist as a Specialisation Course.

 How do we find a placement for the Research Project?

 You can do your Research Projects in labs of your own choosing.
 You can reach out to supervisors whose work you find interesting and see if their lab has room to accommodate for you.
-To help you with this quest, we offer a website with available projects, organize information meetings that put you into contact with potential supervisors and encourage guest lecturers to share new opportunities during the courses.
-Programme management can also help out if you have trouble identifying appropriate supervisors - as can the social network that our community of students provides.
+To help you with this quest, we offer a website with projects, organise information meetings that put you into contact with potential supervisors and encourage guest lecturers to share new opportunities during the courses.
+Programme management can also help if you have trouble identifying appropriate supervisors - as can the social network that our community of students provides.